Citi Double Cash® Card vs. Chase Freedom Unlimited®: Which is for You?

 2. Earning potential

-The Citi Double Cash earns 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases; plus, for a limited time, earn 5% total cash back on hotel, car rentals and attractions booked on the Citi Travel℠ portal through 12/31/24.
+The Citi Double Cash earns 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases; plus, a special travel offer, earn 5% total cash back on hotel, car rentals and attractions booked on the Citi Travel℠ portal through 12/31/25.
 This is one of the highest cashback reward rates available that isn’t tied to a specific spending category, which is helpful if you make a lot of purchases in different categories or prefer using one card for everything.

 But if your typical spending categories align with the Chase Freedom Unlimited card, it can potentially offer you a better return.
-Earning 5% cash back on travel purchased through Chase Travel, 3% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service and unlimited 1.5% cash back on all other purchases can generate more rewards if you’re spending in these categories.
+You can earn 6.5% cash back on travel purchased through Chase Travel℠, 4.5% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service and 3% cash back on all other purchases (on up to $20,000 spent in the first year).
+After your first year or $20,000 spent, earn 5% cash back on travel purchased through Chase Travel℠, 3% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service and unlimited 1.5% cash back on all other purchases.

 If not, the Double Cash and its flat-rate earning likely makes more sense.